 The flash hider used in this video is the Operation Bikki Bikki model, custom made in-house at Ignition Custom Engineering.
 It includes the prong piece, which screws onto a threaded barrel, and a removable blast shield.

 It can be customised for any calibre, fabricated from stainless steel and can be finished in Cerakote.
 You can buy it now using the link below.
 As it is a custom made piece per order, turnaround is 3-4 weeks.

-Custom sizes are available too.
-This month we prepared +3 extension kits for quad-loading shooters wanting an 8-round capacity.
+We also make custom sizes by request (the +3 extension kits were originally a request from quad-loading shooters wanting an 8-round capacity).
 The +6 IPSC kits have been popular sale items too, after successful testing with local IPSC competitors looking to increase capacity while remaining under the competition’s overall gun length rule.

-While the standard kits are finished in a hard-wearing black Cerakote, if you want something that stands out, contact us for a price to finish the tube (or complete firearm) in a different colour.
+While the standard kits are finished in a hard-wearing black Cerakote, or stainless by request, if you want something that stands out, contact us for a price to finish the tube (or complete firearm) in a different colour.